 9. Fighting Demons As Her Genius Becomes Her Burden

 A confluence of factors–alcoholism, drugs, and a paralyzing loss–nearly destroy Beth.
 On the road with her mother, she adds alcohol to the sedatives she takes to help visualize the game.
 When she travels to Paris, her goal is to win the game to play Vasily Borgov, the current Russian world champion chess player.
 From Paris, she plans her ultimate target, to play in the Soviet Union, become the world chess master, defeating all the Soviet players, and ultimately, Borgov.

 In a rare departure from her typical discipline, Beth drinks with a friend the night before her Paris match and stays out late.
 She is overly confident and distraught over her mother’s death, she cannot perform up to her standards, and she loses the game badly.
 Upon returning to Kentucky alone, Beth Harmon is a physical and emotional basket case.

 Jolene, her friend at the orphanage, scooped her up and restored her to her former winning self.
 Jolene said, “Looks like you are at the bottom of a f*cking hold.
 And it’s looking like you dug it yourself.
 My advice?
 Stop digging.”

 Her male mentors worried about her and added their support.
 Harmon gained substantially through her friendships and mentoring they provided

 Failure Is Possible For The Most Successful

-How often, after feeling the thrill of success, do we all get tested in our professional lives?
+After feeling the thrill of success, how often do we all get tested in our professional lives?
 Failure is possible for the most successful.
-We all falter in our careers.
-I know I have had that experience in my profession.
+We all falter in our careers, and I know I have had that experience in my profession.